top of page

 Neolarra vigilans

-A Neolarra vigilans female perches on a grass blade and monitors a Perdita nest.
+A Neolarra vigilans female perches on a grass blade while monitoring a Perdita nest.

 Neolarra vigilans